apiaryio/apiaryio.github.com/_posts/2014-11-05-Interact-with-Apiary-from-the-Command-Line.md

 ## Fetching from Apiary

 To make this work even better with your workflow, you can also [fetch](http://client.apiary.io/#fetch) and [publish](http://client.apiary.io/#publish) your API Blueprints.
-If you have existing documenation at Apiary, you can easily grab that document for developing and previewing locally.
+If you have existing documentation at Apiary, you can easily grab that document for developing and previewing locally.

 ~~~shell
 apiary fetch --api-name=API_NAME